Heat Maps

 });

 transparentOpacityFloor controls the heat map's opacity floor when the original mesh material was transparent.
-The heat map adopts max(originalOpacity, this) so glass stays glass-like while showing the gradient.
+The heat map adopts max(originalOpacity, this).

 applyHeatMapMaterials({